Is Bullets Marching Band like high school marching band?

 Q: Is marching band a class?
 Will it take up room in my schedule?

-A: All bands at Gettysburg are classes, but for zero credit.
-This means that they do not count against the total number of courses you are allowed to take each semester.
+A: All bands at Gettysburg are classes (0.25 credit).
+This means that they do not count against the total number of courses you are allowed to take.

 You do not need to register for the course in advance; members will be administratively added during band camp.